mshehzadk/fyp/README.md

-# DubLingo: Automated Urdu to Arabic Dubbing
+# DubLingo: Automated Video Dubbing

 ## Demo Video
 Here is a demo video showing the results of dubbing Urdu Video to English: